Jukelyn/acnh-diy-codes/README.md

 This project takes all the possible DIY recipes as reported in the dataset [here](https://mpql.net/tools/acnh/codes/item-list/) and outputs the codes in the format that lets them be used in the OmegaToGo bots in the NooksTreasureIslands Discord.

 ## Information
+The DIY IDs in any of the lists and scripts are handled in hex (base-16) versus the game's internal ids (which are base 10) but they are the same.

 `list.txt` is the list of all the items with the DIY IDs included.

 `diy_codes_output.txt` is 1 DIY codes per line